On this page

 • It bundles the HTTP request (including the request's URL and method) using its private key.
 This signature is sent in a DPoP header.

-5. Token expiration and renewal: When the DPoP-bound access token expires, the client can use the refresh token to get a new access token using the key pair from the initial token request.
+5. Token expiration and renewal: When the DPoP-bound access token expires, the client can use the refresh token to get a new access token using the DPoP header value from the initial token request.

-6. Secure sign-out: The client should clear the private key and the access token from memory, and clear the refresh token.
-It also calls the revocation endpoint to revoke the tokens and mark them as invalid in the server database.
+6. Secure sign-out flow: The client should clear the private key and the access token from memory, and clear the refresh token.
+It also calls the /revoke endpoint to revoke the tokens and mark them as invalid in the server database.

 Benefits